Healthy Homes Assessment Timberlea

 What We Do

-As building inspectors, we handle all issues of expert house inspects.
-We’re here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we handle all aspects of specialist house examinations.
+We’re there to ensure that you make the correct decision when buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the enjoyable aspects of buying or owning a house.
+We value your money We will conduct comprehensive examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of owning or purchasing an home.

-We are specialised in a range of solutions to make sure you are fully updated on the condition of any property you may be contemplating buying or selling in addition to other services.
+We specialise in a variety of services to make sure you are fully informed of the condition of any property you may be looking to purchase or sell and also other services.

 Get Peace of Mind - Get in Touch